 Politics

 Examination board: Edexcel A level Government and Politics

 The course

 Ever watched the news and wondered what exactly it is that governments do?
 What goes on in the Houses of Parliament?
 And who is Black Rod?
+Why have we had so many UK prime ministers in recent years?
+How did the relationship between the media and voting behaviour influence the Vote Leave campaign and Boris Johnson's later electoral victory?

-Well, this course will help you to understand the political discourse that is so commonplace in our world today.
-Make sense of Brexit, the United Nations, the love for Greta Thunberg and why it was that Boris Johnson won the 2019 election.
+This course will help you to understand the political discourse that is so commonplace in our world today.
+It will also challenge you to make sense of, globally, where we are now with Brexit, understand the work of the United Nations and how the international community is responding to Russia's war with Ukraine.

+Areas covered will include different forms of Globalisation, the nation state and sovereignty and the impact of non-state actors.
+Global governance in the spheres of political, economic, environmental and human rights will also be considered and the exercise of hard and soft power by nation states.
+Students will also be expected to learn about the comparative theories of liberalism and realism that underpin international relations in our world today.

 The course is split into three parts as below:

 Paper 1: UK Politics

-- democracy and participation, political parties, electoral systems and voting behaviour and the media
+- Democracy and participation, political parties, electoral systems and voting behaviour and the media

-- three core political ideas of liberalism, conservatism and socialism
+- Three core political ideas of liberalism, conservatism and socialism

 Paper 2: UK Government

-- the Constitution, Parliament, Prime Minister and Executive and relationships between the branches including the Supreme Court
+- The Constitution, Parliament, Prime Minister and Executive and relationships between the branches including the Supreme Court

-- one non-core political idea: nationalism
+- One non-core political idea: nationalism

 Paper 3: Comparative Politics

 - The state and globalisation

 - Global governance: political and judicial

 - Global governance: economic and environmental

 - Power and developments

 - Regionalism and the European Union

 - Comparative theories

 Assessment is by examination

 There are three exam papers, all taken at the end of the two-year course.
 Each is worth 33% and lasts two hours.
 There are a mix of short and long answer questions.

 Requirements

 An interest in current affairs and politics is vital to be successful on this course.
 Students will be keen readers of news and may hold political views themselves.
 They may be taking other subjects that are of an essay nature, although this is not essential.
 They will also need good literacy skills, as responses will mainly be in the form of essays, although these will not always be long.
 Finally, they should be interested in debate, as much of the lesson will involve oracy and discussion.

 Where can it take you?